1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Is bloating a sign of a GI disorder?
+Does it experience bloating as a sign of GI disorder?

-IgA deficiency is a condition in which your body produces low levels of immunoglobulin A (IgA), an antibody that protects the lining of the gut.
-Without adequate IgA, bacteria and other pathogens can overgrow, leading to symptoms such as abdominal pain, bloating, gas, and diarrhea.
-Treatment focuses on managing symptoms and preventing infections.
+The IgA deficiency is a health condition in which your body produces smaller quantities of immunoglobulin A (IgA) which an antibody that helps in protecting the lining of the gut.
+Without the presence of IgA, bacteria and other pathogen will multiply leading to abdominal pain, bloating, gases and diarrhea.
+Its treatment is directed at limiting the symptoms and preventing infection.

-What is the VA rating for functional GI disorders?
+How do we know about the VA rating of functional GI disorders?

 Will I need an endoscopy?

-An endoscopy is often recommended if you experience severe or persistent heartburn, difficulty swallowing, unexplained weight loss, or bleeding.
-This procedure allows direct visualization of the upper GI tract to diagnose conditions like ulcers, inflammation, or tumors.
+Endoscopy is also recommended in case of real or chronic heart burn, trouble of swallowing, unexplainable weight loss or blood loss.
+The procedure allows to have a direct visualization of the upper GI tract to detect any such conditions like ulcers, inflammation, or tumors.

-Look for board-certified gastroenterologists with experience treating a wide range of GI conditions, modern diagnostic tools, personalized treatment approaches, and convenient scheduling.
-The GastroDoxs team in Houston offers all these features, plus veteran support and easy online booking.
+Request board-certified gastroenterologists with broad experience in the treatment of GI diseases, the application of modern diagnostic techniques, individual approach to patients, and convenient scheduling.
+The GastroDoxs team in Houston has all these features, such as support of veterans and easy online booking.

 Related Blogs